mm6/ethereum-lab3-hardhat/README.md

 her public key to perform the transfer.
 Copy the transaction details as shown on the server's shell to your single, well-labeled pdf document.

-## Part B. Leave the server running and deploy an ERC20 token contract and interact with it via MetaMask.
+## Part B. 5 Points.
+Leave the server running and deploy an ERC20 token contract and interact with it via MetaMask.

+Note: In this part, we are leaving the server from Part A. running.

 Ethereum goes beyond a simple payment network and provides smart contracts.
 Smart contracts are Turing complete and so we must pay for any gas that is used.

 MetaMask allows us to interact (in a limited way) with an ERC-20 token service.

 13. Within the directory Lab3_MetaMask, create a new subdirectory named contracts.
+You will need to open a new shell.

 Within contracts, [create this smart contract named MyAdvancedToken.sol](../../blob/master/Lab3PartB/MyAdvancedToken.sol).
 This contract has a fallback function to handle ETH being sent by MetaMask.

 14. Aside from the fallback function, this is the same contract that we explored in Lab2.